Work and residence permits for PhD Students

 Your entitlement to benefits depends on your work and residence permit.
 Employed PhD students may receive some public benefits, whereas enrolled PhD students may not receive any public benefits at all.

-Therefore, if your enrollment as a PhD student is extended but your employment is not, you are not allowed to receive public benefits any more.
+Therefore, if your enrolment as a PhD student is extended but your employment is not, you are not allowed to receive public benefits anymore.

 You can read details about the conditions for public benefits on the Newtodenmark website